A dentist, may extract a tooth when the situation is more complicated. In many cases, they do wisdom teeth extractions.

 A person may need antibiotics if they have a high risk of infective endocarditis, an infection of the heart valves or the interior lining of the heart chambers.

+According to the American Heart Association (AHA), people with certain heart conditions have an increased risk of developing infection following dental surgery.
 The AHA and American Dental Association recommend, therefore, that people with any of the following require antibiotics prior to dental surgery to reduce the risk of infection:

-- a prosthetic cardiac valve
+- Prosthetic cardiac valve

-- certain congenital heart abnormalities
+- Certain congenital heart abnormalities

-- a history of infective endocarditis
+- History of infective endocarditis

 Anesthesia during surgery